associatedpress/harvester/README.md

 Harvester
 =========

-A transparent and flexible data-entry tool built on Google Sheets.
+A transparent and flexible collaborative data-entry tool built on Google Sheets.
 Harvester uses the structure of a Google Sheets workbook to drive a data entry form that feeds data into another tab in the same workbook.
 The Harvester form pulls its schema from the workbook on page load, so it should immediately reflect